Vehicle registration plates of Egypt

 Egyptian vehicle registration number plates are used for official identification purposes for motor vehicles in Egypt.
-The international vehicle registration code for Egypt is ET.
+The international vehicle registration code for Egypt is EG (formerly 'ET' until April 2024).

 Appearance

-The current vehicle registration plates, which have been used since August 2020, are rectangular in shape and made of aluminum.
+The current vehicle registration plates, which have been used since 2008, are rectangular in shape and made of aluminum.

-The top part has the word "Egypt" in English and Arabic in black font on backgrounds of different colors depending on the type of license the vehicle is given.
-Motorbikes have similar but much smaller plates with light blue (private motorbikes) and dark blue (police motorbikes) the only colors available.
+The top part has the word "Egypt" in English (all uppercase) and Arabic in black font on backgrounds of different colors depending on the type of license the vehicle is given.
+Motorbikes have smaller plates which are similar but much with light blue (private motorbikes) and dark blue (police motorbikes) the only colors available.

+The most recent version used Calibri typeface for English text EGYPT/POLICE and Square Kufic typeface for Arabic text since 2022.

 The vehicle registration number consists of two parts: